tabalinas/jssocials/README.md

     label: "Tweet",
     logo: "fa fa-twitter",
     via: "",                // a Twitter username specifying the source of a Tweet.
-    hashtags: ""            // a comma-separated list of hashtags to be appended Tweet text.
+    hashtags: ""            // a comma-separated list of hashtags to be appended to Tweet text.
 }
 ```